-Delta is operating one daily flight from Atlanta to Amsterdam and once daily to London Heathrow.
-It is also flying Detroit-Amsterdam once daily.
+Delta is operating one daily flight from Atlanta to Amsterdam.

-That will allow passengers access to other places in Europe via Delta’s partnership with KLM (which has a hub in Amsterdam) and British carrier Virgin Atlantic, Delta said.
+That allows passengers access to other places in Europe via Delta’s partnership with KLM (which has a hub in Amsterdam).

-Delta is no longer operating routes from Atlanta to Paris, Brussels, Dusseldorf, Frankfurt, Madrid and Stuttgart.
+Delta is no longer operating routes from Atlanta to Paris, London, Brussels, Dusseldorf, Frankfurt, Madrid and Stuttgart.

 Air Canada, WestJet, Virgin Atlantic, Air France and Lufthansa are also cutting flights after border closures and restrictions in Canada and Europe.